AdobeDocs/campaign-classic.en/help/delivery/using/personalization-blocks.md

 >[!NOTE]
 >
->For more on the mirror page generation, refer to [Generating the mirror page](sending-messages.md#generating-the-mirror-page).
+>For more on the mirror page generation, refer to [Generate the mirror page](sending-messages.md#generating-the-mirror-page).

 1. Create a new delivery or open an existing email type delivery.
 1. In the delivery wizard, click **[!UICONTROL Subject]** to edit the subject of the message and enter a subject.